abryb/sf/README.md

 sf cc prod
 # bin/console cache:clear --env=prod --no-debug
 sf cc prod --no-debug
+# Running your command?
+No problem:
+sf app:command-do-staff prod
 ```
+You can user sf from any place in symfony project.
+Lets say you are editing files in vendor/example/example/dir/anotherdir/onemore (for fun).
+One simple 'sf cc' and job of clearing caches is done.

 ```
 run   = "server:run"
 start = "server:start"